IEMDomain04/MatchCraft/README.md

 # MatchCraft: Matching Card Game
 Laboratory Activity: Applications Development and Emerging Technology

-A Matching Card Game with 3 Different Difficulties:
+## 3 Different Game Modes
-1. Quickest Time
-2. Countdown
-3. Items | Mobs | Blocks
+- **Quickest Time:** Test how quickly you can match the cards.
+- **Countdown:** Match all the cards before the timer runs out!
+- **Items | Mobs | Blocks:** Are you a Minecraft fan?
+Try this mode!
+It’s a unique twist without direct matches, can you complete it?

+> [!NOTE]
-This game also has leaderboard that every player plays the game can add their name and see their ranks.
+> Integrated with a Firebase database, this game also features a global leaderboard.
+Players can add their names and see their ranks as they play.

 ## Getting Started